-Muni and the City and County of San Francisco are actively pursuing funding for construction of the Central Subway.
+Muni and the City and County of San Francisco are actively pursuing funding for construction of the Phase 2 of the Project - the New Central Subway.
 The proposed light rail service will be extended north from the Third Street Light Rail Service at King Street along Third Street, entering a new Central Subway near Bryant Street, crossing beneath Market Street and running under Geary and Stockton Streets to Stockton and Clay Streets.
 A total of four underground subway stations will be built at Moscone Center, Market Street, Union Square, and Clay Street in Chinatown.
 A surface station will be built at Third and King.